 frequently than once-per-command.
 For instance, if you run a command

-with semicolons for sequencing, like induction; simpl, you might
+with semicolons for sequencing, like induction; simpl

 want to get the state after the induction but before the simpl.
 In